How many of you bring home plastic grocery bags from the store and shove them under the sink to use for later?

 Oh, and once I showed him what the container had it in AND the extra space that we now had under our sink… he shut his mouth.

-I hope you enjoyed this tutorial.
+I hope you enjoyed this post.
 Please check out our crafts section for more tutorials and DIY ideas.